-The Gastrointestinal and Endocrine Surgery Division of the Department of Surgery at UT Southwestern Medical Center provides clinical coverage at Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, and UT Southwestern University Hospitals (Zale Lipshy and St. Paul).
+The Gastrointestinal and Endocrine Surgery Division of the Department of Surgery at UT Southwestern Medical Center provides clinical coverage at Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, and UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital).

 Our primary practices include:

 During the past several years there has been significant growth in all these areas.

 Our colon and rectal surgery program is committed to the evaluation, diagnosis, and treatment of disorders of the colon, rectum, and anus.
 We have five experienced colon and rectal surgeons: Farshid Araghizadeh, M.D., Section Chief; Abier Abdelnaby, M.D., Joselin Anandam, M.D., Craig Olson, M.D., and Saul Sokol, M.D.
 In conjunction with Presbyterian Hospital of Dallas, we train one resident each year in an ACGME-approved program.